dabrahams/Contracts/Contracts.md

   (precondition), and binds the callee to correctly provide the result (postconditions).

-- If preconditions don't hold, the client is at fault, and callee is not required to make any promises.
+- If preconditions don't hold, THAT'S A BUG.
+The client is at fault, and callee is not required to make any promises.

-- If preconditions hold and postconditions not fulfilled, the callee is at fault.  <!-- amend this later -->
+- If preconditions hold… and postconditions not fulfilled THAT'S A BUG, the callee is at fault.  <!-- amend this later -->

 - Being able to say which code is at fault is extremely powerful!

 - Postcondition describes /relationship/ between initial state+arguments and final state+return value.

-- Partial functions are a thing

-Your language acknowledges this (integer multiplication, array indexing); you should too.
+## Error Handling
+- An error is a postcondition failure.
+Update the statement

+  - If preconditions hold, no error reported, and postconditions not fulfilled and, the callee is at fault.

+** Throwing exception
+- Makes return value available/simple (no encoding failure)
+- Supports construction failure.
+- Simplifies postcondition
+- Simplifies client logic when the immediate client can't do anything about it

+** Returning error
+- good when immediate client has a response

 ### Choosing preconditions:
 <!-- phrasing -->